emagiz/emdocs/mds/microlearning/intermediate-configuring-event-streaming-data-model.md

 ## 3. Event Streaming Data Model

-As with every integration, pattern eMagiz gives you the option to create your data model.
+As with every integration pattern eMagiz gives you the option to create your data model.
 This data model can be based on standards, can be custom made or a combination of both.

 For Event Streaming the data model represents the structure of messages that are exchanged between parties with the help of topics.